 10 Reasons to Choose Alpha Academic Appeals

 - Fixed price.
-No unpredictable hourly rates for reading documents, answering e-mails, etc.
+No unpredictable hourly rates.

 - Embassies, solicitors, academics and student unions refer students to us for help with their appeals.